 The The Catcher in the Rye quotes below are all either spoken by Mr. Antolini or refer to Mr. Antolini.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Little, Brown edition of The Catcher in the Rye published in 2001.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Little, Brown edition of The Catcher in the Rye published in 2001.).

 Chapter 24 Quotes

 This fall I think you're riding for — it's a special kind of fall, a horrible kind.
 The man falling isn't permitted to feel or hear himself hit bottom.
 He just keeps falling and falling.
 The whole arrangement's designed for men who, at some time or other in their lives, were looking for something their own environment couldn't supply them with.
 Or they thought their own environment couldn't supply them with.
 So they gave up looking.

 Among other things, you'll find that you're not the first person who was ever confused and frightened and even sickened by human behavior.
 You're by no means alone on that score...
 Many, many men have been just as troubled morally and spiritually as you are right now.
 Happily, some of them kept records of their troubles.
 You'll learn from them—if you want to.

 Explanation and Analysis:

 The timeline below shows where the character Mr. Antolini appears in The Catcher in the Rye.
 The colored dots and icons indicate which themes are associated with that appearance.